 - 32410:32414/udp: Used for media streaming to clients.

-If you’ve installed Plex Media Server on a remote headless server or another Debian desktop that you don’t always have local access to, you’ll need to set up an SSH tunnel on your local computer for the initial setup.
+If you’ve installed Plex Media Server on a remote headless server or another Debian desktop you don’t always have local access to, you’ll need to set up an SSH tunnel on your local computer for the initial setup.
 This allows outside connections to access the Plex server.

 Replace {server-ip-address}